adslbarxatov/OSMacrosExecutor/README.md

 Application may be used for imitation of user activities when:

-- you need to perform many similar operations with files and/or programs;
+- you need to perform many similar operations with files and / or programs;
 - you cannot automate these activities using standard tools;
 - some activities must be performed without your direct participation.